Phasing-out low fixed charge tariff regulations

 • are a holiday home* or otherwise not regularly occupied.

-*Low fixed charges are designed for primary residences only.
+*Low-use plans are designed for primary residences only.
 Holiday homes should be excluded from these pricing plans.

-• a large house,
+• have a large house,

-• a higher number of occupants,
+• have a higher number of occupants,

-• many electronic appliances or inefficient appliances.
+• use many electronic appliances or inefficient appliances.

 Electricity Price Review webpage